Exclusive: Bain, Golden Gate nearing more than $6.5 billion deal for BMC - sources

-NEW YORK (Reuters) - A private equity group made up of Bain Capital and Golden Gate Capital Corp are nearing a deal to acquire BMC Software Inc and an announcement could come as early as Monday, two people familiar with the matter told Reuters.
+NEW YORK (Reuters) - A private equity group made up of Bain Capital and Golden Gate Capital Corp are nearing a deal to acquire BMC Software and an announcement could come as early as Monday, two people familiar with the matter told Reuters on Sunday.

-The negotiated price is around $46 per share, said one of the people who wished to remain anonymous because they are not permitted to speak to the media.
-That would value the deal at $6.55 billion.
+The negotiated price of the deal is around $46 per share, said one of the people, who wished to remain anonymous because they are not permitted to speak to the media.
+That would mean the deal value would be more than $6.5 billion.

-Discussions are ongoing and the terms could still change, the sources said on Sunday.
+Discussions are ongoing and the terms of the deal could still change, the sources said.

+Calls to BMC and Bain were not immediately returned.
+Golden Gate officials declined to comment.

 The deal would be one of the largest leveraged buyouts so far this year, after Michael Dell teamed up with private equity firm Silver Lake Partners LP to take Dell Inc private for $24.4 billion.
 Silver Lake accounts for only a quarter of the equity in that deal.